BGforgeNet/FO2tweaks/README.md

 #### HP over head

-Current HP will be displayed over head in combat, for dude, party and nearby enemies.
+Current HP will be displayed over head in combat, for PC, party and nearby enemies.
 Can be configured to display HP always or on key tap.

 _Note:_ This component is not perfect, there might be delays in updating, and it will interfere with combat floats.